-Calvinism (Reformed theology) was a viewpoint I wasn’t quite familiar with.
-Until when I began to interact with Christians from other countries online.
+Calvinism (Reformed theology) was a viewpoint I wasn’t quite familiar with – until I began to interact online with Christians from other countries.
 I met a group of Christians who though were good at apologetics, adhered to a theology that ostensibly placed them on a higher pedestal than other Christians.
 They were Calvinists, as I later found out.

 It’s my understanding that if a doctrine or theological view makes a group of Christians feel “superior” to others outside that little circle, it should be scrutinized.
 This made me research on Calvinism.